 Two years of searching

-After two years of searching for the right dog, Conron crossbred a standard Poodle with a white Swedish Labrador Retriever.
+After two years of searching for the right dog, Conron crossbred a standard Poodle with a white Labrador Retriever.
 Conron’s aim was to combine the low-shedding coat of the Poodle with one of the associations best Labrador Retrievers.
 Since both breeds where highly intelligent and trainable the hope was to provide a guide dog suitable for people with allergies to fur and dander.
 In 1989 three puppies were born.
 Hair and saliva samples of the three pups were sent to Blum.
 One of the puppies was able to pass the sniff test with Blum’s husband.

 Just the begining

 However this was just the beginning.
 The puppy named Sultan still needed to be placed in a foster home, socialized and trained.
 But no one wanted to foster the crossbreeds.
 They all wanted purebreds.
 With time running out Conron decided to call his allergy friendly dogs Labradoodles and it worked.
 The puppy was trained as a guide dog and found to be compatible with Blum and her husband.
 Mrs. Blum enjoyed her companion for 10 years.

 It is very important to note that although the first Labradoodle guide dog was a success, the next litter of Labradoodles bred at the Royal Guide Dog Association in Australia only produced 3 allergy free pups out of a litter of 10.